 Hen Harriers are typically spotted in the following counties in Ireland:

 They prefer nesting in habitats primarily made up of heather.
-This preference for upland areas and their diet consisting of small birds and mammals make them an integral part of Ireland’s ecosystem.
+This preference for upland areas, which are also home to many birds including other raptors, and their diet consisting of small birds and mammals make them an integral part of Ireland’s ecosystem.

 The Hen Harriers’ hunting methods, which involve skillfully hovering over their hunting grounds before expertly swooping down on unsuspecting prey, are truly impressive.
 Their resilience, demonstrated by their capacity to adapt and thrive in Ireland’s upland and bog ecosystems, is vital for maintaining the balance of these unique ecosystems.